-This essay is the last of a three-part series on "Dawn of the Modern World".
-Read Part I, here.
-Part II, here.
+This essay is the last of a three-part series on “Dawn of the Modern World“.
+Read Part I, here, and part II, here.

 Dawn of the Modern World, Part III: From Pirate-State to Third Rome: The Ethnogenesis of the Rus

 So far we have covered the major schism of the Mediterranean.
 Germanics in the West (whose Church retained the kultur of the Roman empire) and Arabs in the East (whose equivalent was Iranian).

 The two peoples who rose above this division were, first, the Eastern Romans who sustained the notion of an ecumenical romanitas (built, nevertheless, on a form of nationalism) centered on Constantinople.
 Second, the Rus whose Roman religion was welded to a Norse cum Tatar polity that iced a thick sponge of Slavs (a configuration not unlike the Avar federation).
 Only one of these units has survived, however, so I shall focus on the unusual ethnogenesis of the Rus.